Stanford-BioE80/Stanford-BioE80.github.io/_docs/w1ps.md

 After the first week of the class, a friend asks you about bioengineering.
 Your friend is specifically interested in the impact of bioengineering on humanity and civilization so far.
 Think back / review the three examples provided in the pre-class reading (e.g., polio vaccine).

 2.a.
-Create your own brief example (similar to the 3 examples from the reading) on the impact of bioengineering today.
+Create your own brief example (similar to the 3 examples from the reading) and describe an existing application, concept on the impact of bioengineering today.

 Notes: Keep your answer to 1 paragraph.
 Include 2 to 3 key references in support of your new example (i.e., papers, reports, websites).
 Figures are optional.